sodalabsab/cicdcourse/README.md

    - Select the **Lab Bicep Deployment** workflow.
    - Click on **Run workflow** and specify the `labPath` input (e.g., `lab3`, `lab4`, or `lab5`) to choose which lab's Bicep file to deploy.

-2. **Bicep Deployment**:
-   - The workflow will create or update the Azure resource group and then deploy the infrastructure using the appropriate Bicep file.

 ---